data-drift/data-drift/README.md

 </br>

 ## 🧠 And much more
-We in the early days of Datadrift.
+We are in the early days of Datadrift.
 Just open a new [issue](https://github.com/data-drift/data-drift/issues) to tell us more about it and see how we could help!

 </br>